-During the Sack of King's Landing, a great many wisdoms were killed or went missing.
+During the Sack of King's Landing, a great many Wisdoms were killed or went missing.
 Jaime Lannister himself hunted down Garigus and Belis and killed them to prevent them from carrying out Aerys' orders.
 The acolytes were inexperienced in destroying the wildfire, so it remained below the city, some of it only being rediscovered during the War of the Five Kings.

 A Clash of Kings